Not ready to roll: Domestic prototypes only

 From Major Garrett, CNN White House Correspondent

 President Bush and top Cabinet officials inspected vehicles brought to the South Lawn for the event.
-The White House said Bush wanted to highlight $3 billion in proposed tax credits for the purchase of hybrid vehicles -- which use both electricity and gas -- as a means of improving energy conservation and reducing pollution.
+The White House said Bush wanted to highlight $3 billion in proposed tax credits for the purchase of

 The vehicles the White House featured -- the Chevy Silverado, the Ford Escape and Daimler-Chrysler's Town and Country Natrium -- are not commercially available and aren't expected to be in showrooms for at least 18 months.